 A combative development follows [06:35] that turns increasingly glorious, and bursts into a great BB-based hymn of victory [09:09] with Mahleresque overtones.
 The latter makes a lyrical transition [10:06] into joyful remembrances of the work's opening measures [10:21].
 Then there's a brief break succeeded by SM [12:40], which becomes even more triumphant than before, and has unifying recollections of past ideas [beginning at 13:49].
 The foregoing leads to a dramatic diminuendo [16:05], after which this resplendent creation ends exultantly.

-Drei Hymnen an die Nacht (Three Hymns to the Night", 1901-2) fill out this release, These are after poems by Swiss writer Gottfried Keller (1819-1890) in a collection dating from 1888, the third having an added verse of unidentified origin (see the album for German-English texts).
+Drei Hymnen an die Nacht (Three Hymns to the Night", 1901-2) fill out this release, These are after poems by Swiss writer Gottfried Keller (1819-1890) in a collection dating from 1888, the third having an added verse of unidentified origin (see the album for German and English texts).

 The opening "Stille der Nacht" ("Silence of the Night") [T-4], is set to an exquisite melody, and limns the healing powers of night.
 On the other, "Unruhe der Nacht" ("Restlessness of the Night") [T-5] is a troubled number, where nighttime is personified as one of the Norns, who were female beings in Norse mythology that ruled men's destiny.
 Here the poem's protagonist regrets he can't intercede with this prosopopoeia to bring him good fortune.